-The main indication is that symptoms of the flu are usually a lot more severe.
+The main difference between cold and flu is that, generally, symptoms of the flu are usually a lot more severe.

 Contents of this article:

 - Colds and flu share many of the same symptoms; the major difference being flu is often worse, and accompanied by a high fever.

 - According to the Centers for Disease Control and Prevention (CDC), the average adult will have 2-3 colds every year.

 - The rhinovirus is the most common cause of cold.

 Cold and flu are caused by different viruses, and, in general, the symptoms of flu are worse.
 Also, there are less likely to be serious complications from cold, such as pneumonia and bacterial infections.